Ekatmil/Efficient-representation-of-k-mers-sets/README.md

 	8) End of while loop (1)

  **Output**:
-	The first element of *arr* which is superstring
+	The first element of *arr* which is superstring.

 ### [Simplitig](https://github.com/Ekatmil/Efficient-representation-of-k-mers-sets/blob/main/literature/Simplitigs%20as%20an%20efficient%20and%20scalable%0Arepresentation%20of%20de%20Bruijn%20graphs.pdf)